Jadon Sancho: Manchester United and Borussia Dortmund agree deal for England international

 - Euro 2020: Quarter-final line-ups and semi-finals schedule

-The Bundesliga giants are actively looking at replacements, with PSV's Donyell Malen and Noni Madueke two players they have extensively scouted.
+The Bundesliga club are actively looking at replacements, with PSV's Donyell Malen and Noni Madueke two players they have extensively scouted.

 Sancho's former club Manchester City retain a sell-on clause and are set for a cash windfall from their cross-city rivals should the transfer go through.